rdkcentral/rdk-halif-test-deepsleep_manager/docs/pages/deep-sleep-manager_L3_TestProcedure.md

 - Trigger deepsleep prompt:

-    Would you like to trigger WAKE-UP SOURCE test?
-Note, skipping the test is considered a fail condition.
-(Y/N):

-    Please trigger wake up via [will be mention whatever wake up source is being tested].
-Did the device wakeup as expected (Y/N):
+    The test will set the wake-up source and trigger a deepsleep.

-- The above will loop through all wake up sources that acclicable for the specific device based on the .yaml file.
+    The above will loop through all supported wake up sources that applicable for the specific device based on the .yaml file.

-- Once in deepsleep the device will need to be manually awoken
+- Once in deepsleep the device will need to be manually awoken for some sources like IR, CEC and Power_Key.

-    - When the device enters 'IR' test, to trigger the wake up use an IR remote pressing the power on key on the remote to wake up the device.
-If the device successfully wakes up from deepsleep via the specified method, it passes the test.
+    - When the device enters 'IR' test, to trigger the wake up use an IR remote pressing the power key on the remote to wake up the device.
+If the device successfully wakes up from deepsleep via the specified method, User should enter the response it passes the test.

-    - When the device enters 'power key' test, to trigger the wake up press the power key button on the device itself.
-If the device successfully wakes up from deepsleep via the specified method, it passes the test.
+    - When the device enters 'power key' test, to trigger the wake up press the front panel power key button of the device itself.
+If the device successfully wakes up from deepsleep via the specified method, User should enter the response it passes the test.

-    - When the device enters 'CEC' test, to trigger connect a HDMI cable to the device and send an Image_View_On CEC message from the connected device to wake up the tv.
-If the device successfully wakes up from deepsleep via the specified method, it passes the test.
+    - When the device enters 'CEC' test, to trigger connect a HDMI cable to the device and send an Image_View_On CEC message from the connected device to wake up the `DUT`.
+If the device successfully wakes up from deepsleep via the specified method, User should enter the response it passes the test.

 - The following tests should be done automaticaly.
-The IP must specifid within the rack config.

-    - When the device enters 'LAN' test, it should automatically trigger the wake up if the IP is specifid correctly
+    - When the device enters 'LAN' test, it should automatically trigger the wake up.

+    - When the device enters 'wifi' test, it should automatically trigger the wake up.

-    - When the device enters 'wifi' test, it should automatically trigger the wake up if the IP is specifid correctly
+    -  When the device enters 'Timer' test, it should automatically trigger the wake up after 60 seconds.